 More Lemon Recipes

-A slice of lemon blueberry cake on a white plate.
+A slice of lemon blueberry layer cake on a plate garnished with fresh lemon wedges and blueberries.

 5 from 1 vote